PaulR1209/hangman/README.md

 #### Invalid User Inputs

-When the user types in more than one character, or a key that us not a letter, or the letter has already been guessed, user will get one of two error messages.
+When the user types in more than one character, or a key that is not a letter, or the letter has already been guessed, user will get one of two error messages.

 <img src='/screenshots/game-error.png'>